 My friend told me that you say commiseration is bad.
 How is respecting someone’s experience bad?
 I think you might be an idiot.

 Commiseration is essentially a churning of time.
-Something happened and now two or more people are recreating the event for each other and they pass it back and forth in their Nows.
+Something happened and now two or more people are recreating the event for each other and they pass it back and forth in their present Now-time.
 Again, if the person’s feelings are an exhale of the impact that’s fine, but if it’s just a pointless re-living of things then that’s not doing anyone any good.

-I’ve written about him at least once before, but there’s a kid in Chicago I think, that won a contest for compassion.
-His elderly neighbour had died, and the kid’s mom saw her son sitting on the lap of the widower, and they were both bawling.
+I’ve written about him at least once before, but there’s a kid –in Chicago I think– that won a columnist’s contest for the most compassionate citizen.
+His elderly neighbour had died, and the kid’s mom saw her son sitting on the lap of the widower on a lawn chair in his yard, and they were both bawling.

 The mother worried about what the young boy might have said or done but, when he returned, she asked him what he had said to the old man to make him cry.
 The boy explained, “I didn’t say anything.
 I just helped him cry.”

 That kind of connection I’m all for.
 But I would better describe that as a contextual form of love.
 Commiseration is more about stories and emotions, love is more about connection and feeling.